Paternoster Row: History

-The name of the street dates back at least to the 16th century.

 Houses in St. Paul's Churchyard were damaged in the Great Fire of London in 1666, burning down the old St. Paul's Cathedral.
 When the new St. Paul's Cathedral was erected, booksellers returned after a number of years.
+At the same time Pissing Alley which linked Paternoster Row to St. Paul's Churchyard was rebuilt and renamed Canon Alley the name it still bears, although it was also referred to as Petty Canons.